Visit Périgueux: a Perigordian’s favorites and our itinerary so you don’t miss a thing

 5. Museum of Art and Archaeology of the Périgord, ideal for families

-In case of bad weather, you can go to the museum of art and archeology of Périgord located in the center of Périgueux.
+In case of bad weather, you can fall back on Périgueux’s museums, including the Musée d’art et d’archéologie du Périgord in the center of Périgueux.

 This is an ideal family activity for children, with a treasure hunt that takes them through the various rooms, with the game changing regularly.